openedx/edx-documentation/en_us/shared/building_and_running_chapters/content_experiments/content_experiments_add.rst

 Add Content Experiments to Your Course
 #########################################

-This section provides an instructions on adding content experiments to your course.
+This section provides instructions for adding content experiments to your course.

 .. contents::